-The most upsetting part of these stories is that not one of these women who has been chronically starving herself was overweight.
-Not.
-One.
-And all of them felt they were doing the “right” thing by not eating or by under-eating.
+Each of these women felt they were doing the “right” thing by not eating or by under-eating.
 We feel a strong pride for having fought the drive to feed our bodies.
 For having obsessed all of our waking hours about each morsel that did and did not pass our lips.
-Can you imagine what we could have accomplished if we spent the same amount of time thinking about how to change the world?
+Can you imagine what we could have accomplished if we spent the same amount of time thinking about how to change our corner of the world?

 What if you shifted your thinking about food for a week or even a day from an exercise in control to a mechanism to fuel your singular body?
 Why should you?
 Because you don’t get a redo on bone density.
 No one else cares that you fit into a size 2 for three blissful weeks in ’89.
 What the people who love you care about is: are you happy?
 Are you healthy?
 Are you loved?
 Are you safe?
 Are you challenged?
 Are you inspired?